-The iStorage diskAshur PRO2 supports two distinct and separate identities and roles: Standard User and Administrative User.
-An identity can be assigned to either a Standard User or Administrative User role.
-Both can access the private partition and user data stored in the device.
+The iStorage diskAshur PRO2 supports two distinct and separate roles: Standard User and Administrative User.
+The authenticated Standard User or Administrative User can access the private partition and user data stored in the device.

 The role is explicitly selected during authentication (refer to Table 6)